ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_maintenance/guide.en-gb.md

 ### Access to details of maintenance operations

-/// details | How to have access to the details of maintenance operations ?
+/// details | How to access to the details of maintenance operations?

 #### Via the OVHcloud Control Panel